This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in India.

 Yes.
 A range of penalties can be imposed where registered persons fail to comply with the provisions of the principal indirect tax laws.

-Typically, penalties may be levied in case of non-payment of taxes, wrongful availment/utilisation of credits, non-filing of periodic returns, failure to maintain proper books of accounts and records, etc.
+Typically, penalties may be levied in case of non-payment of taxes, wrongful availment/utilisation of credits, non-filing of periodic returns, failure to maintain proper books of accounts and records, etc. which may range between 10% to 100% of the tax amount on case-to-case basis.

 Further, in extreme circumstances, criminal proceedings (prosecution) are typically initiated under certain specified provisions of law.